PlanterApp/planter_blog/content/newsletters/2026-04-newsletter.md

 Spring has sprung!
 Here at Planter we could not be more excited for the start of the gardening season.
 Our southern-based team members are on the verge of planting out their warm-season crops, while the northerners are in full indoor seed-starting mode.

-In the midst of all this gardening buzz, we've also got some buzz-worthy updates to share with the Planter community:
+In the midst of all this gardening buzz, we've also got some buzz-worthy updates to share with the Planter community. 🐝

 <img src="https://4w1qaaek5t.ucarecd.net/890c988b-5053-4c85-9714-ba0e19ae6144/Wave-top-pea.png" class="wave" alt="Wave background graphic">